 We all know that taking time off is important — hence the term “mental health day.”
 But getting employees to actually take a break isn’t just a matter of giving them the option.
 Pandemic or not, HR teams and managers need to actively encourage teams to make use of a benefit that’s seldom used to its full potential.

-“We’re encouraging team members to take a day or two every other week or so, asking them to completely unplug and shut off notifications to really be able to take a break, even if they can't travel far,” said Britney Pierini, Head of Employee Experience and DI&B at Bread.
+“We’re encouraging team members to take a day or two every other week or so, asking them to completely unplug and shut off notifications to really be able to take a break, even if they can’t travel far,” said Britney Pierini, Global Director of Workplace Experience + Design at Harness.
 Companies had a variety of ways of doing just that, be it through manager conversations, “use it or lose it” PTO policies, and even enforcing new company-wide holidays.

 “We are doing a mandatory day off per month right now.
 In two weeks after a big push towards a company virtual summit we’re hosting, we’re doing a company-wide ‘Refresh Week’ where everyone will be asked to take at least two days off,” said Angie Bergner, Director of Talent Operations at Ivy Research Council.